Date of birth

 Frontman Kane Hemmings signed from Oxford United on a season-long loan in August 2017.

-The gaffer, Steve Evans, fought off interest from a large number of clubs, with work starting as early as May to make this deal come to fruition.
+The Stags fought off interest from a large number of clubs, with work starting as early as May to make this deal come to fruition.

 An outstanding capture, Hemmings has a goal ratio of almost one in every two games played, having netted 53 goals in 106 appearances during his career and joins the Stags after helping Oxford to an eighth-placed League One finish last season.